 The accompanying condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-As of September 30, 2015, the Company had a working capital of \$3,091,156 and an accumulated deficit of \$2,337,178.
+As of December 31, 2015, the Company had a working capital of \$2,041,759 and an accumulated deficit of \$3,407,785.
 The Company has not generated any revenues from operations and incurred net losses since inception.
-As of September 30, 2015, the Company had cash and cash equivalents of \$3,414,421.
+As of December 31, 2015, the Company had cash and cash equivalents of \$2,483,489.
+The Company estimates the \$2.3 million of cash and cash equivalents currently on hand is sufficient to fund its operations through July 2016, we will need to raise further capital, through the sale of additional equity securities, through additional grants, or otherwise, to support our future operations.
 There is no assurance that the Company's projections and estimates are accurate.
-In the event that the Company does not receive anticipated proceeds from research grants or such grant payments are delayed, or the Company experiences costs in excess of estimates to continue its research and development plan, it is possible that the Company would not have sufficient resources to continue as a going concern for the next year.
-In order to mitigate these risks, the Company is actively managing and controlling the Company's cash outflows.
-These matters raise substantial doubt about the Company's ability to continue as a going concern.
+Although the Company is actively managing and controlling the Company's cash outflows to mitigate these risk, these matters raise substantial doubt about the Company's ability to continue as a going concern.
 The condensed consolidated financial statements do not include any adjustments relating to the recoverability and classification of asset amounts or the classification of liabilities that might be necessary should the Company be unable to continue as a going concern.